 - Sugar: We use a granulated sugar which adds the sweetness.

-- Butter: I prefer to use salted butter, but if you’re using unsalted just add in a pinch of salt at the end.
+- Butter: I prefer to use salted butter, but if you’re using unsalted butter just add in a pinch of salt at the end.

 - Vanilla: I like to use pure vanilla extract for the best flavor.